jaspector

 All excavating, erecting, constructing, reconstructing, enlarging, altering, moving, or placing of any building or structure in unincorporated areas

+Not all construction work requires a permit in unincorporated Allen County, KS.
 The following work is generally exempt: Ordinary maintenance and repairs; Replacement of roofing, windows, doors, or siding on existing structures; Agricultural buildings used incidental to agricultural purposes (not retail trade).
+When in doubt, confirm with the local building department before starting work.